TN 1 (06-01)

 Determines good cause for late filing of reconsideration requests and good cause for failure to file within the 10-day due-process payment continuation period.

 A number of the individuals filing for and/or receiving SVB payments reside in the Philippines.
-For this reason the FSP located in Manila will play an important role in assisting SSA in the processing of certain SVB appeals.
-In helping SVB claimants or beneficiaries in the Philippines who request review of an initial determination, FSP will handle most FO responsibilities shown in VB 02502.001C.1.
+For this reason the FBU located in Manila will play an important role in assisting SSA in the processing of certain SVB appeals.
+In helping SVB claimants or beneficiaries in the Philippines who request review of an initial determination, FBU will handle most FO responsibilities shown in VB 02502.001C.1.
 This includes assisting claimants or beneficiaries who ask to review their files prior to a reconsideration determination.
 (See VB 02502.015C.2.a.)

 conducting formal/informal conferences